The criteria for blood donation are always being reviewed and changes are often made. You may now BE eligible to donate!

 - Trans individuals: New criteria for trans donors took effect on Aug.
 15, 2016.
 Learn more here: Trans individuals

 - Donation Interval: Females - Female donors must now book their next appointment 84 instead of 56 days out to protect their iron levels.
-As of December 10, all appointments must be booked 84 days out to be ready for a March 5, 2017 eligibility change.
 Read more.

-- Hemoglobin Test: Males - Starting March 5, 2017, male donors will be required to measure 130 g/L on the hemoglobin test (an increase from today’s 125 g/L).
+- Hemoglobin Test: Males - As of March 5, 2017, male donors are required to measure 130 g/L on the hemoglobin test (an increase from the previous 125 g/L).
 Read more